4G connectivity in Australia: Telstra

 In July 2014 Telstra announced a trial of 4G services in the 700 MHz spectrum in Perth, Fremantle, Esperance, Mildura, Mount Isa and Griffith.
 Service launched in November 2014.
 This band is the basis for the '4GX' brand.

 Vodafone

 Vodafone acquired some residual spectrum on this band.
 Their license commences on 1 April 2018.

 850 MHz

 The 850 MHz band was operated as a 3G network by Telstra and as a 4G network by Vodafone.

 Vodafone switched on the 4G 850 network on in Adelaide on 6 October 2014.
 By the end of 2014 all other capital cities were switched over to 4G, and in Q2 2016 all regional sites were activated on 4G on this band.

 Telstra has also turned off its 4G 850 MHz equipment and that spectrum will be refarmed for 4G &/or 5G purposes.

 1800 MHz

 The 1800 MHz band is currently operated as a 4G network by Optus, Telstra and Vodafone.
-It had previously been used as a 2G network.
+It had previously been used as in the 2G GSM network.